kpn-dsh/dsh-cli/user_guide.md

 # User guide

-When installation is complete you should be able to start the tool from the command line.
+When installation is complete you should be able to start the `dsh` tool from the command line.

 ```bash
 > dsh